 More information on HDFS MS programs may be obtained from the HDFS department, on the Internet humansciences.okstate.edu/hdfs or by e-mail humansciences.hdfs@okstate.edu.
-For additional information on the online master's program in Gerontology visit the website at humansciences.okstate.edu/gpidea.
+For additional information on the online master's programs in Gerontology and Family and Community Services visit the website at gpidea.okstate.edu.